Ohio State University abuse scandal: Lawsuits

 Several civil lawsuits have been filed against the Ohio State University in conjunction with the abuse committed by Strauss.
 Three federal lawsuits had been filed by July 2018; the third lawsuit named several OSU administrators including ex-Athletic Director Andy Geiger as having knowledge of Strauss's abuse.
 By September 2018, the university had filed motions to dismiss the first three lawsuits based on associated statutes of limitations.
 Two of the suits were merged in October 2018.
 In total, more than 20 school officials and staff were named as knowing of complaints about Strauss's abuse but failing to stop him.

 In June 2020, Ohio State University agreed to pay $40.9 million to settle the lawsuits of 162 men who alleged sexual abuse during Strauss's tenure.

 In September 2021, a judge dismissed several cases brought against the university on grounds that the statute of limitations had passed.
 A federal appeals court ruled in September 2022 that the lawsuits could move forward, stating the judge had "erred" in his ruling.
 In June 2023, the Supreme Court rejected the university's appeal of the September 2022 ruling, allowing the lawsuits to proceed.

 As of October 2023, five lawsuits against the university from 236 men were pending.
 The university denied admitting to any wrongdoing in its handling of Strauss's abuses.

+On June 3, 2026, Ohio State University agreed to pay approximately $100 million to settle legal claims from hundreds of former student athletes who said they were sexually abused decades ago by Dr. Strauss at the university.